dyegosutil/aws-s3-presigned-post/README.md

 Also is necessary to remove the @Disabled annotation from the test zzz

 TODO
-Add good logging and documentation for it so that if they want to set the conditions them selves they can know what is wrong?
+Add good logging and documentation for it so that if they want to set the valuedConditions them selves they can know what is wrong?
 Well they can use postman, but put some errors or warnings if possible

 TODO